The analysis presented on the website is based on the data from newest edition (2025).

 Poland

-In Poland, most significant barriers in diagnosis and treatment access were observed in chronic diseases.
+In Poland, most significant barriers in diagnosis and treatment access were observed in chronic diseases, whereas in rare diseases significant progress has been observed.

 Czech Republic